awsdocs/aws-doc-sdk-examples/kotlin/usecases/serverless_rds/Readme.md

 ## Add the dependencies to your Gradle build file

 At this point, you have a new project.
-Ensure that the **build.gradle.kts** file looks like the following.
+Confirm that the **build.gradle.kts** file looks like the following.

 ```yaml
   import org.jetbrains.kotlin.gradle.tasks.KotlinCompile